-- All school dances are scheduled by the Student Council and are open to students in grades 9-12. - Students will be required to show ID prior to admission to the dance, and will not be allowed to re-enter after leaving. - Homecoming, Swirl, & Prom are open to our students and dates under the age of 21 that have been approved by administration prior to the day of the dance. - All dances will end by 10:30 p.m. - A staff person shall be at the door to enforce school rules. - Other chaperones will be assigned to patrol the parking lots, halls, and dance floor and enforce the school conduct code. - Misconduct could merit suspension from school and/or extra-curricular activities. - Any student who violates the Drug/Alcohol/Mood Altering Substances and/or Paraphernalia policy during the current school year, will be prohibited from attending all dances. - If any of the following conditions has occurred or are occurring when purchasing school dance tickets, students will not be able to purchase tickets and are prohibited from attending the dance: - Failure of two (2) or more classes in the current semester. - Missing more than 10% of scheduled school days in the current semester.
+- All school dances are scheduled by the Student Council and are open to students in grades 9-12. - Students will be required to show ID prior to admission to the dance, and will not be allowed to re-enter after leaving. - Homecoming, Swirl, & Prom are open to our students and dates under the age of 21 that have been approved by administration prior to the day of the dance. - All dances will end by 10:30 p.m. - A staff person shall be at the door to enforce school rules. - Other chaperones will be assigned to patrol the parking lots, halls, and dance floor and enforce the school conduct code. - Misconduct could merit suspension from school and/or extra-curricular activities. - Any student who violates the Drug/Alcohol/Mood Altering Substances and/or Paraphernalia policy during the current school year, will be prohibited from attending all dances.

+If any of the following conditions have occurred or are occurring when purchasing school dance tickets, students will not be eligible to purchase tickets and are prohibited from attending the dance with a ticket purchased by another student:

+- Course grades: Failure of two (2) or more classes in the current semester. - Attendance: Attendance rate of less than 90% of the total school days prior to the dance.